sidgan/nasaweb/backend/constellations/README.md

 Please consult the astroquery documentation https://astroquery.readthedocs.io/en/latest/ to check if any additional packages are required.

-Run the python script in its current state to get a .json file with latitude and longitude points for constellations.
+Run the python script in its current state to get a .json file with latitude and longitude points for constellations (const_data.json; already in repo).
+The output file contains lists of lists.
+Within each list are several lists of two elements (a tuple of sorts) - the latitude and longitude of each point, in that order.
+The outer list rerpresents the points that must be connected using a single line.
+At the end of each outer list, a new line is drawn starting from first object in the next list.

+(**Note**: I couldnt store python tuples in the json file.
+Please suggest remedies.)

 ***
 ## Extracting data